MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ### Single App Kiosk with Settings app AutoLaunch and Visitor Mode (Sample XML Policy)

-For Provisioning packages, configurations can be shown in a hierarchical XML structure as shown below.
+For Provisioning packages, configurations can be shown in a hierarchical XML structure as shown here.

 ```xml
 <AssignedAccessConfiguration